Gianatmaja/Emergency-Messages-Data-Analytics-Platform/README.md

     LEFT JOIN Cat_Dim
     ON Msg_Fact.category_ID = Cat_Dim.category_ID;

-A sample Power BI dashboard using the data from the above query has also been created.
+Using data from the above query, a sample Power BI dashboard has also been created.
 The dashboard can be seen below.

 ![Dashboard](https://github.com/Gianatmaja/Emergency-Messages-Data-Analytics-Platform/blob/main/Images/Dashboard.png)